groeney/slyp/README.md

 ## Getting Started

+After you have cloned this repo, make sure you have been added as a collaborator to the heroku slyp project, you have the heroku toolbelt installed and then log into heroku via command line:

+    % heroku login

-After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:
+Then run this setup script to set up your machine with the necessary dependencies to run and test this app:

     % ./bin/setup